space-sh/space/doc/space-modules/how-space-modules-work.md

 ##### Automatically adding dimensions using `friend` nodes

-Just as namespaces can be automatically filled by defining the special node `/_namespaces/`, the same happens with Dimensions.
+Just as namespaces can be automatically filled by defining the special node `/_namespaces/`, the same happens with _Space_ dimensions.

 If _Space_ has less than three node dimensions, it will look into the first namespace's YAML after the specific node `/_dimensions/`.
 What the `_dimensions` node does is that it defines auto-fill for dimensions two and three, where applicable.